sidtos/Multiband_Match_EQ/README.md

 ##Concept

-The goal is to code a matching EQ similar to *iZotope's Matching EQ*, *Fabfilter's EQ Match*, *Logic's Match EQ* and *TBPro Audio's Euphonia*.
+The goal is to code a plugin similar to *iZotope's Matching EQ*, *Fabfilter's EQ Match*, *Logic's Match EQ* and *TBPro Audio's Euphonia*.
 However, all these plugins do not let the user adjust the amount of matching per band (low, mid and high frequencies).

+After doing some research on how the listed plugins work I decided to split the development into 2 main fragments: the analyzer and the equalizer.
+Once the analyzer is working I am able to store the data in vectors and calculate the curve of the EQ.

 ##Planning